sam-giebner/advanced-python-workshop/Exercise2-Classes/README.md

 # Exercise 2: Classess
 ## You have been asked to help manage the local school forest.
-Define a class that can be used to track the trees in the forest.
+Define a class in forest_manager.py that can be used to track the trees in the forest.
 ### Requirements:
 1. Attributes:
     - Species